Havørn Accident: Salvage and investigation

 Several locals rushed to the foot of the mountain, and at 08:30, Sheriff Kaare Bredvik arrived at the scene.
 Two corpses were found immediately, but were so scorched that they could not be identified until at hospital.
 There were rumors of survivors as movement had been spotted on the mountain side.
 Bredvik had difficulty communicating with his superiors in Sogn Police District, and had to contact them via Bergen.
 From there, the press was also alerted, and several locals became ad hoc correspondents.
 The home of Deputy Mayor Hans A. Risnes was used as a base of operations.
 However, searching was made difficult by the lack of any radio connection at the foot of the hill.
 Eventually a "shouting relay" was created, allowing messages to be sent effectively.
-A party of experienced mountaineers, who had many times succeeded at getting sheep down from shelves, attempted to reach the wreck, which was located on a shelf 100 m above the foot.
+A party of experienced mountaineers, who had many times succeeded at getting sheep down from rock shelves, attempted to reach the wreck, which was located on a shelf 100 m above the foot.
 Despite three attempts the first day, they did not succeed at reaching the aircraft.

 Chief of Police Alf Reksten arrived in the afternoon and took over responsibility.
 Later, the ship Mira, belonging to Bergen Steamship Company (BSD), arrived with two doctors, two nurses, material from the Red Cross, specialist police officers, fire fighters, representatives from the airline and Norway Post, and journalists.
 The sister aircraft Najaden arrived later in the afternoon with relatives of the dead and journalists; its main objective was to search for survivors, but there was no possibility for it to land on the mountain and so could not help with the salvaging.
 Later a Widerøe aircraft arrived as well, which transported DNL's technical director Bernt Balchen, Captain Eckhoff, who worked for the aviation authorities, and Gjermundson from the insurance company.
 The three, along with Reksten and Bredvik, became the investigation commission.